okta/okta-devices-kotlin/README.md

 }.getOrThrow()
 ```

 If a passphrase isn't provided, then the Devices SDK data will not be encrypted.
 It is up to you to secure the passphrase.
-Please store your passphrase in a secure way, in the above example and sample
+Please store your passphrase in a secure way: in the above example and sample
-app we use Android's [EncryptedSharedPreferences](https://developer.android.com/topic/security/data#kotlin) class
+app we use Android's [EncryptedSharedPreferences](https://developer.android.com/topic/security/data#kotlin) class.

 ### Enrollment

-Once an authenticator and oidc application has been created, you will also need a Firebase device registration token.
-After we have met all the requirements, we can start enrolling the user by doing
+Once an authenticator and OIDC application has been created, you will also need a Firebase device registration token.
+After we have met all the requirements, you can start enrolling the user by doing
 the following:

 ```kotlin